How can I view my bill?

 The Family Educational Rights and Privacy Act (FERPA) is a federal law that affords parents the right to have access to their children’s education records, the right to seek to have the records amended, and the right to have some control over the disclosure of personally identifiable information from the education records.
 When a student turns 18 years old, or enters a postsecondary institution at any age, the rights under FERPA transfer from the parents to the student (“eligible student”).
 The FERPA statute is found at 20 U.S.C. § 1232g and the FERPA regulations are found at 34 CFR Part 99.

-financial institutions.
-UNH receives no benefit or revenue from this process.
+and financial institutions.
+The University of New Haven receives no benefit or revenue

 Is the service fee refundable or can it be waived?
-The service fee is assessed by an outside vendor, not by UNH.
+The service fee is assessed by an outside vendor, not by the University of New Haven.
 The fee is not refundable and cannot be waived.

 Do other Universities charge a service fee for credit and debit card payments?
 Yes.
 Colleges and Universities across the country have made similar changes to their credit and debit card payment policies.
 Some are choosing not to accept credit and debit card payments due to the additional costs associated with credit and debit card transactions.

 How do I make a credit card payment if that remains my preferred payment method?
 Credit and debit card payments can only be made online through ePay.
-UNH will no longer process credit and debit cards in person at the Bursar’s Office or via phone.
+The University of New Haven will no longer process credit and debit cards in person at the Bursar’s Office or via phone.

 Why am I being charged for health insurance?

-All full time undergraduate students and all international students are automatically charged for UNH health insurance.
+All full time undergraduate students and all international students are automatically charged for University of New Haven health insurance.
 Domestic students will have an opportunity to waive this coverage, if you are already covered by another health insurance plan.
 Please contact the Bursar’s Office for further information regarding the waiver deadline.

 The University health insurance plan is mandatory for all international students.